19hours/sg-statutes/Acts/Securities and Futures Act.md

 [2/2009 wef 29/03/2010]

-(11) Where, after a notice of an opportunity to be heard has been given under subsection (10)(a), (b)(ii) or (c)(ii), the Authority decides not to refuse registration of the prospectus or profile statement, the Authority may proceed with the registration on such date as it considers appropriate, except that that date shall not be earlier than the 14th day from the date of lodgment of the prospectus or profile statement with the Authority.
+(11) Where, after a notice of an opportunity to be heard has been given under subsection (10)(a), (b)(ii) or (c)(ii), the Authority decides not to refuse registration of the prospectus or profile statement, the Authority may proceed with the registration on such date as it considers appropriate, except that that date shall not be earlier than such day from the date of lodgment of the prospectus or profile statement with the Authority as the Authority may prescribe.

 [2/2009 wef 29/03/2010]

 [1/2005]

+(11A) For the purposes of subsections (10) and (11), the Authority may prescribe the same period and day for all offers or different periods and days for different offers.

+[2/2009 wef 29/03/2010]

 (12) Where a prospectus lodged with the Authority is a preliminary document, the Authority shall not register the prospectus unless a copy of the prospectus which has been signed in accordance with subsection (5) and which contains the information required to be stipulated in the prospectus under section 282F, including such information which could be omitted from the preliminary document by virtue of subsection (3), has been lodged with the Authority.